The 7 best tax-efficient investments in the UK (2026 guide)

 Effective net cost: £5,000

-Scenario 1: Investment succeeds (3x return)
+Scenario 1 — investment succeeds (3x return)

-CGT saved (up to 24% higher rate): £4,800
+Exit value: £30,000 | Gross gain: £20,000 | CGT saved (up to 24% higher rate): £4,800 | Total value after tax benefits: £34,800

-Scenario 2: Investment fails completely
+Scenario 2 — investment fails completely

 Some funds combine the tax relief and potential returns with an impact focus.
 Carbon13's SEIS fund focuses on high-impact, climate-tech ventures.
-Explore the Carbon13 SEIS fund page to see how we apply this relief to the green economy.
+Find out more.

 4. Enterprise Investment Scheme (EIS)

-• The math: At a 30% relief rate, a £100,000 investment has a net cost of £70,000.
+• The maths: At up to 30% relief, a £100,000 investment has a net cost of £70,000.

 • Loss relief: One of the most overlooked benefits.
 If an EIS company fails, you can offset the loss against your income tax.
-For a 45% taxpayer, this means total "at-risk" capital is significantly reduced (down to roughly 38.5p for every £1 invested).
+For a 45% taxpayer, total "at-risk" capital is significantly reduced (down to roughly 38.5p for every £1 invested).

 Worked example B